raohmaru/ff-diccionari-iec/README.md

 __English__

-A Firefox search engine plugins for Diccionari de la Llengua Catalana de l'Institut d'Estudis Catalans.
+A Firefox search engine plugin for Diccionari de la Llengua Catalana de l'Institut d'Estudis Catalans.

 ## About
 The Institut d'Estudis Catalans (a.k.a.
 IEC) is an academic institution which seeks to undertake research and study into "all elements of Catalan culture".